Hats repping long-ago businesses selling out in Sonoma Valley

 “It’s neat for me for me and my family to see that because it keeps that legacy alive in one regard, and now I run into people I don’t even know who are wearing these hats,” he said.

 Wirick will post the next drop of his hats on his Facebook page when they come in, likely some time next week.
-With prompt timing and $25, anyone can order one.
+With prompt timing and $25, anyone can order one - he puts them up for grabs on his personal Facebook page.

 Contact the reporter Rebecca Wolff at rebecca.wolff@sonomanews.com.